-Students will take the Advance Placement exam in May for college credit.
+Students will take the Advanced Placement exam in May for college credit.
 The amount of credit will be determined by the scores on this exam.
 Juniors will also take the Social Studies 11 Regents exam, which is required for graduation.
 A fee is required for the AP exam.
-Exam Fee \$100.00 STUDENTS ARE REQUIRED TO STAY IN AP
+Exam Fee \$102.00 \STUDENTS ARE REQUIRED TO STAY IN AP CLASSES THE FIRST FIVE WEEKS OF THE

-CLASSES THE FIRST FIVE WEEKS OF THE COURSE.
-This course is NCAA approved
+COURSE.

-AP US Government and Politics (0575)1 CreditGrade 1240 Weeks
+AP US Government and Politics\ (0575)1 CreditGrade 1240 Weeks

-Prerequisite - Successfully passes U.S. History Regents and course with an 85 average or an 80 average for AP and honors classes.
+Prerequisite - Successfully passes U.S. History Regents and courses with an 85 average or an 80 average for AP and honors classes.